wickathou/diploi.com/src/content/blog/exploring-7-lesser-known-ai-coding-extensions/exploring-7-lesser-known-ai-coding-extensions.md

 - Vibe mode (voice agent): Brainstorm ideas, validate approaches, and even ask it to generate a product spec at the end of the conversation or code snippets.
 As I mentioned before, I couldn't get this mode to work, so I can't speak about its capabilities.

-- Voice commands & navigation: Sample commands include “open the file index.js,” “create a new file,” “show explorer,” “tell me about this codebase.”
+- Voice commands and navigation: Sample commands include “open the file index.js,” “create a new file,” “show explorer,” “tell me about this codebase.”

 Besides these features, DeepGram claims in the Vibe Coder marketplace listing to be working on other future improvements like adding project context and MCP capabilities, but the last update of their extension was in February 2025, so I'm not sure if they are still actively working on it.